ojster

 Bitnami Sealed Secrets

-If you’re familiar with Kubernetes, Ojster is the closest conceptual match to Bitnami Sealed Secrets — but for Docker Compose.
+If you know Kubernetes, Ojster is conceptually similar to Bitnami Sealed Secrets — but for Docker Compose.

 Shared principles: